 H.R.H.
 Raja Remigius Kanagarajah and Miss Aishwary Rajnandhini Lusijah Rajaratnam were married in a civil ceremony at the Register Office in the Royal Borough of Kensington & Chelsea, London in 2002, followed by a Church Blessing on 2 October 2004, at the Balfour Castle, Shapinsay in Orkney, Scotland.
 By mutual consent the couple decided to separate officially in 2006.

-He enjoys travelling, reading and taking part in sporting and social activities, such as swimming, tennis, snooker, badminton, horse-riding; and indulging in social and charitable work, besides listening to classical music, and being an amateur photographer.
-He also collects antiques and other rare objects d'art.
+Raja Remigius enjoys travelling, reading and taking part in sporting and social activities, such as horse-riding, swimming, tennis, snooker, badminton; and indulging in social and charitable work, besides listening to classical music, and being an amateur photographer.
+The Raja also collects antiques and other rare objects d'art.

 Raja Remigius Kanagarajah took part in a Television series, Undercover Princes, screened on BBC Three in the United Kingdom in January 2009.
 The following year he played a small part in the Television series, Coming to Holland (Prins Zoekt Vrouw), screened on SBS6 in the Netherlands and also took part in the British Television panel show Odd One, screened on ITV1 in the United Kingdom in June 2011.